 The July workshops offer a retreat in which participants learn new writing practices, read diverse texts, and talk with teachers from around the world on the Bard College campus.
 The luxury of time helps us envision how we might make these new practices our own—how we might tweak the writing prompts, change the readings, figure out ways to accommodate collaborative learning in larger classes, and explore how poetry, for instance, might inspire students from ethnically and linguistically diverse backgrounds.

-During the weeklong workshops, teachers live in single rooms on campus, eat meals together, and enjoy the beautiful setting and lively atmosphere of Annandale-on-Hudson in the summer.
+During the weeklong workshops, teachers live in private dorm rooms on campus, eat meals together, and enjoy the beautiful setting and lively atmosphere of Annandale-on-Hudson in the summer.

 Choose one workshop from the list below.
 Workshop groups meet for fourteen sessions in total, beginning Sunday evening, July 7, at 7:30pm.
 Subsequently, groups meet three times a day between 9:00 a.m. and 4:00 p.m., except Wednesday and Friday, when workshops conclude at 1:00 p.m.